Why do we treat the atmosphere like a dump?

 Types of Pollutants

-This lessons explores the effects of different pollutants on the environment and human health.
+This concept explores the effects of different pollutants on the environment and human health.
 The pollutants include particulates, ozone, nitrogen oxides, sulfur oxides, carbon monoxide, heavy metals, and VOCs.

 Particulates cause lung diseases.
 They can also increase the risk of heart disease and the number of asthma attacks.
 Particulates block sunlight from reaching Earth’s surface.
 This means there is less energy for photosynthesis.
 Less photosynthesis means that plants and phytoplankton produce less food.
 This affects whole ecosystems.